TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

            Made optional instead of an abstractmethod.

         .. deprecated:: 3.4
-           The import machinery now takes care of this automatically.
+           The agiza machinery now takes care of this automatically.

 .. class:: ResourceReader